johan-olsson-work/acap-runtime/README.md

 ![ACAP Runtime Service with gRPC client](assets/gRPC.png)

-ACAP Runtime can be installed on a device as a standard native ACAP application.
-Additionally it is available in a containerized version, i.e. it can run as a container on the device, in which case it requires that [Docker ACAP][docker-acap] is installed and running on the device.
-The containerized version provides more configuration options, this is further described in the respective Configuration sub sections in the [Installation and usage](#installation-and-usage).
+ACAP Runtime is available as a docker image, i.e. it can run as a container on the device, in which case it requires that [Docker ACAP][docker-acap] or [Docker Compose ACAP][docker-compose-acap] is installed and running on the device.
+Configuration options are described in the Configuration sub section in the [Installation and usage](#installation-and-usage).

 A client for the ACAP Runtime gRPC server could be developed either using the [ACAP Native SDK][acap-documentation-native] or the [ACAP Computer Vision SDK][acap-documentation-cv].
-See the [Examples](#examples) section for examples of how ACAP Runtime is used together with ACAP Computer Vision SDK both as a native ACAP application and as containerized version.
+See the [Examples](#examples) section for examples of how ACAP Runtime is used together with ACAP Computer Vision SDK.

 > **Note**
 >